German Green Belt: Route

 The German Green Belt straddles the 1393 km former east–west border and is integral part of the larger former "Iron Curtain" border.
-It runs predominantly on the eastern side of the forder border.
+It runs predominantly on the eastern side of the former border.
 Therefore, the Green Belt passes through six federal states (Mecklenburg-West Pomerania, Brandenburg, Lower Saxony, Saxony-Anhalt, Thuringia, Saxony) and touches the border section of three more federal states (Schleswig-Holstein, Hessen, Bavaria).
 It surpasses most of the major land regions in Germany, which makes it the backbone of the green infrastructure and biodiversity network in Germany.

-Further on Environmentalists have been working to extend the Green Belt beyond the German borders to reflect the larger "Iron Curtain" of the former Soviet states.
+Further on, environmentalists have been working to extend the Green Belt beyond the German borders to reflect the larger "Iron Curtain" of the former Soviet states.
 The European Green Belt has evolved along the former Iron Curtain and runs the length of Europe, from the Barents Sea in the north to the Adriatic and the Black Sea in the south.
 In all, it extends for over 12,500 km along the borders of 24 states.